-- Metals used in the electrification of the planet, with tin and copper, the key electrical conductors in particular, now accounting for circa 69%\ of our turnover; - Recycled flows growing to represent over 34%\\ of our overall raw materials and goods purchased for resale.
+We maintained course on our strategic goals, particularly in the areas of electrification and recycling.
+Metals used in electrification, such as tin and copper, now account for more than 70%\ of our turnover.
+Additionally, recycled materials represent just over 38%\\ of our overall raw materials and goods purchased for resale.